 20 years of experience in EO system design and application of novel imaging concepts to defense and bio-medical problems.

-Colin Brooks — Manager of Environmental Science Laboratory, Senior Research Scientist, Adjunct Lecturer in the Department of Biological Sciences
+Colin Brooks - Manager of Environmental, Transportation, and Decision Support Laboratory, Senior Research Scientist, Adjunct Lecturer in the Department of Biological Sciences

 MEM, Resource Ecology